Select your cheese mould according to the type of cheese being made.

 Hard cheeses will need a strong mould that fits into the cheese-press.
 These moulds come with a follower which will connect with the press and exert an even pressure over the cheese while it forms.
 These moulds are generally straight-sided for the cheese to form a regular shape.
 Gouda-type cheeses have a characteristic round top and we have the mould for this.

 Soft, unpressed cheeses are often formed in a beaker mould which is perforated to allow the cheese to drain quickly.
 These are lighter, generally smaller and do not require a follower.
 The choice of mould will be based on the shape and size of the cheese you require and the type of packaging - if any - that will be used .
 Note that soft cheeses formed in some of our beaker moulds will fit neatly into the wooden cheese boxes that we supply.

 Particular cheese-making techniques may dictate the type of mould that is used.
 Ricotta is best made in a basket mould and feta in a brick-shaped rectangular mould.
 We stock both.
-Brie and camembert have a characteristic shape and size that produces the best maturation during production.
+Brie and camembert are made to a characteristic shape and size that achieves the best maturation.

 Beyond these technical concerns, cheese-makers may also want to nod to tradition.
 Neufchatel soft cheese from Normandy is traditionally formed in a heart-shaped mould, for example.
 Cheese-makers may want to start their own traditions, though, so experiment with the moulds to see what works for you and your cheese.